gitmachtl/scripts/cardano/testnet-launchpad/README.md

 <br>```./01_workOffline.sh clearfiles``` Removes the attached files in the offlineTransfer.json<br>
 <br>```./01_workOffline.sh new``` Resets the offlineTransfer.json with only the current protocol-parameters in it (OnlineMode only)
 <br>```./01_workOffline.sh info``` Displayes the Address and TX info in the offlineTransfer.json

+The scripts uses per default (configurable) the file **offlineTransfer.json** to store the data in between the Machines.

 * **01_queryAddress.sh:** checks the amount of lovelaces and tokens on an address with autoselection about a UTXO query on enterprise & payment(base) addresses or a rewards query for stake addresses
 <br>```./01_queryAddress.sh <name or hash>``` **NEW** you can use the HASH of an address too now.